Amazon to give up to two weeks of pay to employees out sick with coronavirus or in quarantine

 Amazon previously told its hourly employees they would not be penalized for taking unpaid time off through the end of March — a change from its usual policy that penalizes them for missing a work shift, even if they call in sick.

 The company has also temporarily suspended public tours of its fulfillment centers.
+It has increased the frequency and intensity of cleaning at all facilities, and requires employees to sanitize and clean work stations and vehicles at the start and end of each shift.

 Amazon confirmed last week that one employee in Seattle had tested positive for COVID-19, the illness caused by the coronavirus.
-Two other employees in Italy also tested positive.
+Two employees in Italy also tested positive.